espressif/idf-eclipse-plugin/docs/en/installation.rst

 To begin, navigate to the section corresponding to your operating system below and follow the provided instructions to install the Espressif-IDE.

+Please note that the Espressif-IDE requires that you install ESP-IDF via Espressif Installation Manager (EIM) to manage the ESP-IDF versions and tools.
+For detailed documentation on using the Espressif Installation Manager (EIM), please refer to the official guide `here <https://docs.espressif.com/projects/idf-im-ui/en/latest/>`_.

 Windows
 ~~~~~~~~
 .. note::